Optimal projection to improve parametric importance sampling in high dimension: Main result and positioning of the paper

 \subsection{Projecting on a low dimensional subspace}

-As $g^*$ is unknown (although sometimes we can sample from it, as will be considered below), the optimal parameters $\mm^*$ and $\Sigma^*$ given by~\eqref{eq:mstar} are not directly computable.
-Therefore, usual estimation schemes start with estimating $\mm^*$ and $\Sigma^*$, say through $\hat \mm^*$ and $\hat \Sigma^*$, respectively, and then use these approximations to estimate $E$ through~\eqref{eq:hatE} with the auxiliary density $g = g_{\hat \mm^*, \hat \Sigma^*}$.
-Although the estimation of $E$ with the auxiliary density $g_{\mm^*, \Sigma^*}$ usually provides very good results, it is well-known that in high dimension, the additional error induced by the estimations of $\mm^*$ and $\Sigma^*$ severely degrades the accuracy of the final estimation (\citet{UribeEtAl_CrossentropybasedImportanceSampling_2020,PapaioannouEtAl_ImprovedCrossEntropybased_2019}).
+As $g^*$ is unknown (although, as will be considered below, we can in principle sample from it since it is known up to a multiplicative constant), the optimal parameters $\mm^*$ and $\Sigma^*$ given by~\eqref{eq:mstar} are not directly computable.
+Therefore, usual estimation schemes start with estimating $\mm^*$ and $\Sigma^*$, say through $\hat \mm^*$ and $\hat \Sigma^*$, respectively, and then use these approximations to estimate $E$ through~\eqref{eq:hatE} with the auxiliary density $g_{\hat \mm^*, \hat \Sigma^*}$.
+Although the estimation of~$E$ with the auxiliary density $g_{\mm^*, \Sigma^*}$ usually provides very good results, it is well-known that in high dimension, the additional error induced by the estimations of $\mm^*$ and $\Sigma^*$ severely degrades the accuracy of the final estimation \cite{PapaioannouEtAl_ImprovedCrossEntropybased_2019, UribeEtAl_CrossentropybasedImportanceSampling_2020}.
 The main problem lies in the estimation of $\Sigma^*$ which, in dimension $n$, involves the estimation of a quadratic (in the dimension) number of terms, namely $n(n+1)/2$.

-Recently, the idea to overcome this problem by only evaluating variance terms in a small number of influential directions was explored in~\citet{UribeEtAl_CrossentropybasedImportanceSampling_2020} and~\citet{MasriEtAl_ImprovementCrossentropyMethod_2020}.
-In these two papers, the covariance matrix $\Sigma$ is modeled in the form
+Recently, the idea to overcome this problem by only evaluating variance terms in a small number of influential directions was explored in~\cite{MasriEtAl_ImprovementCrossentropyMethod_2020} and~\cite{UribeEtAl_CrossentropybasedImportanceSampling_2020}.
+In these two papers, the auxiliary covariance matrix $\Sigma$ is modeled in the form

 where the $\dd_i$'s are the $k$ orthonormal directions which are deemed influential.
 It is easy to check that $\Sigma$ is the covariance matrix of the Gaussian vector